tim-peters/structured-data-crawler/README.md

 ### Viewing Results

 The crawler provides three different view modes:

+#### By Site View
+- Groups snippets by their origin (site)
+- Expandable sites for easy navigation
+- Best for checking all structured data site by site

 #### By Type View
 - Groups snippets by their format (JSON-LD, Microdata, etc.) and data type